 I do hate neck-only sizing brass.
 In my opinion, it is not the best practice for live quarry shooting; how do I justify that?
 The problem with neck-only sizing is that after 3-6 firings, your loaded rounds can become tight on the bolt-to-chamber.
 Say you accidentally misplace a shot on an animal, and it needs a quick second shot to finish it, and your neck-sized brass does not chamber smoothly, or you must fiddle with it.
 That is not desirable in my eyes; that beast (deer, fox, rabbit), whatever it is, deserves a clean, humane death, NOT to be delayed and suffer.

-As for target shooting, neck sizing does not offer enough consistency for my liking, and the tight bolt issue once again can be a problem, especially if you are prone and trying to shoot smoothly and slickly.
-Having to mess about with tight bolts, etc., does not help with that.
+For target shooting, neck sizing does not offer enough consistency for my liking, and the tight bolt issue can be problematic, especially when prone and trying to shoot smoothly.
+Messing about with tight bolts, etc., does not help with that.

-As for fireforming the brass in the chamber and neck sizing only to keep the chamber-formed case, you will be back to the 4-6 shots before tight bolts, etc., so why not full-length size appropriately from the get-go?
+As for forming the brass in the chamber and neck sizing only to keep the chamber-formed case, you will be back to the scenario of 4-6 shots before tight bolts, etc., so why not full-length size appropriately from the get-go?
 This will also help maintain a more uniform case volumetric measurement.

-Now we have the neck sizing argument out of the way; we will return to my method...
+Now that we have the neck sizing argument, we will return to my method.

 **Full-Length Sizing

-I use this method exclusively for all my reloading across 20-odd calibres.
+I use this method exclusively for all my reloading across 20 or so calibres.

-Once fired brass, using the full-length die will correctly size the neck and reset the shoulders (headspace) to the correct dimensions; it will also pop out the old spent primer simultaneously.
+Once the brass is fired, using the full-length die will correctly size the neck and reset the shoulders (headspace) to the correct dimensions; it will also pop out the old spent primer simultaneously.

 How I set up my sizing die in the press,

 I am making sure that the correct shell holder is in the press.
 I drop the press handle and raise the press ram towards the point where it will eventually meet the bottom of the sizing die.
 I will then start to screw the sizing die into the press, making sure that I back the outer die lock ring is backed off as well.
-I will continue to screw down the sizing die until it just "kisses" the top of the shell holder.
+I will continue to adjust the sizing die until it just barely touches the top of the shell holder.
 Then, after lifting the press handle and dropping the ram out of the way.
-I will further screw down the die by no more than 1/8th of a turn.
-Then screw down the outer die lock so it is only finger tight against the top of the press to help keep the die in position during sizing.
+I will further tighten the die by no more than 1/8 turn.
+Then screw down the outer die lock so that it is only finger-tight against the top of the press, to help keep the die in position during the sizing process.
 You will know if it is correct when you size a case.
 You will get a slight cam-over effect on the press handle.
-It is hard to describe, but you will see what I mean when you get it.
+It's hard to describe, but you'll see what I mean when you experience it.

-Please take a piece of brass that needs sizing and lube it by whatever method you like, but make sure that there is only a little lube hanging off the case in lumps.
+Please take a piece of brass that requires sizing and lubrication using your preferred method, ensuring that only a minimal amount of lubricant remains on the case.
 Ideally, you want to lube the neck into the shoulder and the top third of the case.
-A nice little tip for lubing is getting a cotton bud tip and putting a small amount on the inside of the case's neck to aid in lubing the expander ball inside the die.
-The expander ball is part of the die that will help size the neck, so keeping that lightly lubed helps stop it from getting dry and draggy.
+A handy tip for lubrication is to use a cotton bud tip and apply a small amount of lubricant to the inside of the case's neck, which helps lubricate the expander ball inside the die.
+The expander ball is part of the die that helps size the neck, so keeping it lightly lubricated helps prevent it from becoming dry and dragging.

-If you buy new brass, running it through your full-sizing die is an excellent idea to help push out any little neck dents or dings that may have been made during shipping and handling.
+If you purchase new brass, running it through your full-sizing die is an excellent idea to help eliminate any minor neck dents or dings that may have been incurred during shipping and handling.

 We aim to move the shoulder back by .002", also known as resetting the headspace.

-If you did not do step 2 this time, the sizing die must also pop out the primer.
-Once you size the case, The decapping pin must stick out of the bottom of the die, only enough to cleanly pop out the primer.
+If you did not perform step 2 this time, the sizing die must also eject from the primer.
+Once you size the case, the decapping pin must protrude from the bottom of the die, just enough to eject the primer cleanly.

 ***Advanced Sizing

-If you use full-length bushing dies, they can be set up the same way; you need to work out the correct bushing size for the die.
-The bushing die section in the shop further explains this.
+If you use full-length bushing dies, they can be set up in the same way; you need to determine the correct bushing size for the die.
+The bushing die section in the shop provides further clarification on this.

-Regarding step 1, full-length size only, please don't mention the neck size, and make sure your sizing die touches the shell holder when you set it up, as I have described how to.
+Regarding step 1, please use the full-length size only.
+Don't mention the neck size.
+Please ensure that your sizing die makes contact with the shell holder when setting it up, as described.

-A new practice that has become extremely popular, and I now include nowadays, is setting the neck tension after sizing.
-I do this every single time after sizing, using a custom ground neck tension expander, which, after testing, I have found is best to use an expander 2, thou .002" under the calibre size, i.e., .223 Cal would use a .221" expander, etc. When using the expander, I dip the case neck in a graphite lubricant like Redding Imperial dry neck lube to help ease tension setting.
-Any graphite left in the neck is okay to stay there as it will help smoothly seat the projectile when we reach that point.
+A new practice that has become extremely popular, and which I now include, is setting neck tension after sizing.
+I do this every time after sizing, using a custom-ground neck tension expander.
+After testing, I have found that the best expander to use is either 1 1/2 thou (0.0015") or two thou (0.002") under the calibre size.
+For example, a .223/4 Calibre would use a .221/2" expander, etc. When using the expander, I dip the case neck in a graphite lubricant, such as Redding Imperial Dry Neck Lube, to help ease tension setting.
+Any graphite left in the neck is acceptable to remain there, as it will help smoothly seat the projectile when we reach that point.
+You can use these with bushing-style or standard non-bushing-style dies.
+A slightly tighter bushing than usual yields better results when using this type of bushing.

 Step 12 - Priming

 Priming is my first step in reconstructing the round after all the case prep is done!
-I only want to mess about with the case as much as I need to once it is resized, as I want to maintain the neck tension I have introduced into it using the sizing die and neck tension mandrel after that.
-I will always hand prime as the feel of a hand priming tool is better than a press-mounted one.
+I only want to adjust the case as much as necessary once it is resized, as I want to maintain the neck tension I have introduced using the sizing die and neck tension mandrel after that.
+I will always use a hand priming tool, as the feel of a hand priming tool is better than that of a press-mounted one.
 It is a lot easier to feel if something is going wrong.
-After seating the primer, I am looking for it to be installed correctly in the uniformed primer pocket up against the flash hole and slightly below the flush of the case head.
+After seating the primer, I am looking for it to be installed correctly in the uniform primer pocket up against the flash hole and slightly below the flush of the case head.

 Step 13 - Powder

 Adding the powder now to the primed case, I will always weigh every powder charge; I DON'T dump them straight out of a powder thrower into a case; this can be dangerous.
-If I use an Electonic powder weigher/thrower, I will set it to .1 grains under the desired weight I am after.
-Adding a tenth of a grain is more accessible than continually taking it out.
-All electronic throwers are minus or plus .1 grain in accuracy, so I add the extra; it is easier and faster.
+If I use an Electronic powder weigher/thrower, I will set it to .1 grains under the desired weight I am after.
+Adding a tenth of a grain is more accessible than continually removing it.
+All electronic throwers are accurate to within ±0.1 grain, so I add the extra; it is easier and faster.

 If I use beam scales, which I do use for some of the more precise calibres, I will set up my phone camera in front of the scale and view the level indicator through the camera.
 It is ultra-accurate and easier on older eyes.

-Just remember there are 7000 grains to a pound, and we are talking about tenths of a grain, where one kernel can weigh on average .03 of a grain, so attention to detail here is critical to consistent, accurate rounds.
+Remember that there are 7000 grains to a pound, and we are talking about tenths of a grain, where one kernel can weigh, on average, .03 of a grain.
+Therefore, attention to detail is crucial for consistent and accurate rounds.

 Step 14 - Projectile Seating

-The last step of the construction part for your ammo is now the more critical.
+The final step in the construction process for your ammo is now more critical.

 When setting up the seating die on a press, I like the back of the seating stem (the part in the middle) of the die and then screw it down until it again touches the shell holder.
-Then, as I try and seat the projectile in the case, I can screw slowly down the seating stem in the middle to reach my desired seating depth—screwing the stem down bit by bit and measuring the length with callipers.
-Once I have achieved the correct seating depth, I will lock off the die with the die lock, but once again, only hand tight.
+Then, as I try to seat the projectile in the case, I can screw the seating stem slowly down in the middle to reach my desired seating depth—screwing the stem down bit by bit and measuring the length with callipers.
+Once I have achieved the correct seating depth, I will lock off the die with the die lock, but only hand-tight.

 This is a quick tip to dispel some myths about (COAL) Complete Over All Length measuring for seating depth.
-This method is a good starting point, but I must be more accurate.
-I would like to use an OAL gauge, which is named wrong, but go with it for now.
-Using an OAL meter, we can measure from the base of the case to the Ogive on the head, giving us an accurate seating depth figure to compare and use.
+This method is a good starting point, but I need to be more precise.
+I want to use an OAL gauge, which is incorrectly named, but I'll I'll go with it for now.
+Using an OAL meter, we can measure the distance from the base of the case to the Ogive on the head, providing an accurate seating depth figure for comparison and use.
 The Ogive is a datum point usually found where the bearing surface meets the curve's start towards the case meplat (tip).
-Using a modified case, we can control the correct seating depth for any projectile; some like jumping, and some like being close to the barrel's lands.
-Using this method, we can control this.
-This is further covered here.
+Using a modified case, we can control the correct seating depth for any projectile; some prefer jumping, while others prefer being close to the barrel's lands.
+We can prevent this using this method.
+This is further covered in the following section.

 Another factor of measuring base to Ogive is that we get repeatable seating depths.
-The problem with (COAL) measuring, especially using polymer-tipped heads, is that they can vary 50-60 thousand of an inch; yes, the polymer tips can change that much.
+The problem with COAL measurement, especially when using polymer-tipped heads, is that they can vary by 50-60 thousandths of an inch; yes, the polymer tips can change that much.

-As for crimping, I do not; when I say that I do not add any extra crimp to my rounds, all seating dies by design, partially adding a small taper crimp.
-We control this crimp by sorting out the neck tension in step 11.
-If you are shooting a high-recoiling magazine-fed pistol calibre gun, then you may find you may need to add extra crimp.
+As for crimping, I do not; when I say that I do not add any extra crimp to my rounds, all seating dies are designed to add a very small taper crimp.
+We can further measure this crimp by controlling neck tension in step 11.
+If you are shooting a high-recoiling magazine-fed pistol-calibre gun, you may need to add an extra crimp.

-Alternatively, to seating on a standard press, we can seat our projectiles using an arbor press and Wilson inline seating dies.
-I will use this method after extreme accuracy in the finishing stage.
+Alternatively, to seat on a standard single stage press, we can seat our projectiles using an arbor press and Wilson inline seating dies.
+I will use this method for extreme accuracy in the finishing stage.
 An inline seating die will fully support the case when the head is seated.
 Supporting a case like this keeps the case-to-head alignment concentricity to the tightest tolerances.
+I will also use an AMP Press to see the seating force needed when seating my rounds for more advanced control of loaded rounds.

-Partially sitting the projectile in the case provides a nice little accuracy gain.
-Turn the case round in the shell holder by 180 degrees, then fully seat the head.
-This will give half the concentricity in the case of projectile alignment.
+A top tip is to partially seat the projectile in the case and. turning the case round in the shell holder by 180 degrees, then fully seat the head.
+This will half the concentricity in the case of projectile alignment and add an accuracy gain

 Step 15 - Last Check

-Before shooting, the last step is to check them one last time physically.
+Before shooting, the final step is to inspect them one last time physically.
 You are looking for anything that needs to look or feel right.
-If you find an issue or have doubts, get a bullet puller and pull them.
+If you find an issue or have doubts, use a bullet puller to remove them.
 You can always reload them...

 Step 16 - Shooting Them